 Now retired, Nancy Nusbaum was Brown County Executive, De Pere Mayor and Director of Wisconsin Crime Victim services.
 A mother of two children, one gay and one straight, she’s determined to fight for the day when they will be treated equally under law.
 Her son, Joe, serves on the Vermont Freedom to Marry Task Force.

-Jason Rae,originally from Rice Lake, Wisconsin, is a graduate of Marquette University.
+Jason Rae, originally from Rice Lake, Wisconsin, is a graduate of Marquette University.
 He is an elected member of the Democratic National Committee and active in progressive politics.
-He currently works as an associate at Nation Consulting and lives on Milwaukee’s east side.
+He currently works as an associate at Nation Consulting and with the Wisconsin LGBT Chamber of Commerce.
+Jason lives on Milwaukee’s east side.

-Michael Louis Vinson is a Communications Specialist at Schreiber Foods in Green Bay.
-He was previously a reporter and blogger at The Post-Crescent newspaper, in Appleton, where he covered Appleton City Hall, state politics and national politics.
-The Washington Post recently listed Michael as one of the top voices to follow on Twitter about Wisconsin politics.
+Michael Louis Vinson is a Business Development Manager on the McDonald’s account at Schreiber Foods in Green Bay, where he previously worked in Corporate Communications.
+Prior to joining Schreiber, he was a reporter and blogger at The Post-Crescent newspaper, in Appleton, where he covered Appleton City Hall, state politics and national politics.
+The Washington Post listed Michael as one of the top voices to follow on Twitter about Wisconsin politics.
 He is a graduate of Harvard University (AB, Government), where he was a Jackie Robinson Foundation scholar.
 Prior to joining The Post-Crescent, he was a Fellow and Wallace Engagement Associate at Steppenwolf Theatre Company in Chicago.
 Michael also has a master’s degree from Northwestern University’s Medill School of Journalism, where he concentrated in Interactive Publishing as a McCormick Foundation Scholar.
 He also received a certificate in Media Management at Medill, a joint program with Northwestern’s Kellogg School of Management.
 Michael lives with his partner, Todd, in Green Bay.
 Follow him on Twitter @michaelvinson.